TrikeBuggy Home Page

 Free Flight Paragliding

-The TrikeBuggy is quite simply a microlight aircraft made for solo use utilizing a PPG motor attached to a Flexifoil Kite Buggy with our unique frame design and a paraglider wing to achieve flight.
+The TrikeBuggy is quite simply a microlight aircraft made for solo use utilizing a PPG motor attached to a Stainless Steel Kite Buggy with our unique frame design and a paraglider wing to achieve flight.
 It is an extremely comfortable and easy to use personal aircraft that is just plain fun to fly!

 "I saw motors mounted to the kite buggy frame using the PPG harness, but it seemed like they were sitting in a high-chair just ready to topple over.
 When launching, the wing picks you up by the harness, carrying the motor and finally, the trike along with it - changing and destabilizing the whole balance of the aircraft when going from taxi to flight.
 I knew there had to be a better way.
 After much testing, I have found the answer!
 Take a look at some of the videos in the gallery and you'll see what I mean."